Light, the Winter Solstice and Sleep

 With the winter solstice comes cold weather, and although we sleep better in a cool bedroom, we do not sleep well if we are too cold.
 During the winter make sure you have an adequate tog duvet, and you could even try a breathable mattress topper to keep you cozy and warm (but not too hot) all night.

-As always, a good quality mattress and bed is a vital investment for your sleep so make sure that you have a supportive and breathable mattress so that you can sleep peacefully all night long.
+As always, a good quality mattress and luxury bed is a vital investment for your sleep so make sure that you have a supportive and breathable mattress so that you can sleep peacefully all night long.
 Most importantly, make sure you go to bed early enough for Santa, and don’t forget to leave him a mince pie!

 Author